vgmstream/vgmstream/README.md

 **shift + right click > Tagging > Reload info from file(s)**.

 ### Audacious plugin
 *Installation*: needs to be manually built.
-Instructions can be found in the BUILD document in vgmstream's source code.
+Instructions can be found in doc/BUILD.md document in vgmstream's source code (can be done with CMake or autotools).

 ### vgmstream123
 *Installation*: needs to be manually built.
-Instructions can be found in the BUILD document in vgmstream's source code.
+Instructions can be found in doc/BUILD.md document in vgmstream's source code (can be done with CMake or autotools).

 Usage: `vgmstream123 [options] INFILE ...`